rocky-linux/shim-review/README.md

 *******************************************************************************
 ### Add any additional information you think we may need to validate this shim signing application.
 *******************************************************************************
-We renamed our CA cert file we upload to the submission to match the same file name in our `rocky-sb-certs` package
+* We renamed our CA cert file we upload to the submission to match the same file name in our `rocky-sb-certs` package
+* This is identical submission as #527 but with NX enabled and we fixed `mailto` in our SHIM sbat entry